Water Quality Permit Program

 This permit affects operators who decide to apply pesticides or have day-to-day control over pesticide application.
 These operators include weed control districts, vector control districts, golf courses, lake and marina managers, large landholdings, public utilities, and federal, state and municipal agencies whose pesticides applications reach water.

-Effective Oct.
-31, 2011, permit coverage is available for the following pesticide applications:
+Permit coverage is available for the following pesticide applications:

 While a wide range of operators are covered under the permit and need to follow its regulations, registration, fees, and reports to DEQ will only be required from government agencies, some districts and large-scale pesticide applications identified in Table 1.